 Driven by its innovative spirit and a relentless pursuit of optimal customer service, Haskell continued to lead the industry in adopting new project delivery methods.
 Its unique Permanent Craft Employee (PCE) program staffed crews that pioneered tilt-wall construction for greater efficiency.
 Its leadership team leveraged organic growth and acquisition to assemble the process, packaging and material handling expertise to put Haskell on the cutting edge of the turnkey Engineer Procure Construct (EPC) method of delivering solutions for manufacturing customers.
 And today, through Dysruptek, its innovation-focused venture capital arm, Haskell is scouting, piloting and investing in emerging technologies that stretch the status quo to provide clients with the greatest possible competitive advantage.

 Build, O’Leary and his team have done.
-Haskell has increased its workforce and its revenue by nearly 20 percent since August 2018 when he became just the third CEO in the company’s history.
+Haskell has increased its workforce and its revenue by more than 20 percent since August 2018 when he became just the third CEO in the company’s history.
 More importantly, though, it has further laid a foundation for the future.

 O’Leary has tough acts to follow in the CEO’s chair.